 I paint using mostly abstract gestures and imagery with intensely pigmented ink, and using metal leaf in the heritage of illumination.
 I use composite foil in copper, bronze, silver, and gold.
 The gold in most of my work represents the presence of the divine in all things, taking all shapes, present in the blackest black or the purest white.
 For me, this process of illumination involves all definitions: I am trying to gain understanding or find answers to difficult questions about myself, my life, or a particular spiritual or philosophical question.
 I am wrestling with the mysteries of God and faith through this marvelous tradition of old illumination: using paper and canvas and pigment with precious metals to create a beautiful object that helps point to the one who made all things.

-There is a lot of trust involved, working this way.
 Sometimes I see a vision come to life on the canvas so easily, and other paintings come much harder.
 It mirrors the way that some questions have immediate answers, and others linger in the gray area, others are more difficult or take more time.
 And sometimes you seem to find the answer, or sometimes you can only see it in part.